MiltonKeynesChessClub/clubwebsite/_pages/results/2026/index.markdown

 toc_sticky: true
 ---

 Here you can find this season's results and pairings for Milton Keynes Chess Club internal competitions.
-When the league starts its new season, you will also find our team results listings here.
+You will also find team results and standings for each of our teams in the [Bedfordshire Chess League](https://lms.englishchess.org.uk/lms/organisation/308).

+## 2026/7 Bedfordshire League

+The Bedfordshire League for this season has yet to start.

 ## 2026/7 Internal competitions